FEMA offering COVID-19 funeral assistance

-The Federal Emergency Management Agency is providing financial assistance for COVID19-related funeral expenses incurred after January 20, 2020.
+RAWLINS -- The Federal Emergency Management Agency is providing financial assistance for COVID-19-related funeral expenses incurred after Jan.
+20, 2020.

 Conditions required for funeral assistance eligibility include: